+Overview:

-Overview: The Florida Energy Systems Consortium administration office worked very closely with the Office of Energy, the FESC Oversight Board, the FESC Steering Committee, and the FESC Industrial Advisory Board to request new recurring research funding from the state.
+The Florida Energy Systems Consortium administration office worked very closely with the Office of Energy, the FESC Oversight Board, the FESC Steering Committee, and the FESC Industrial Advisory Board to request new recurring research funding from the state.
 The FESC administration office had several meetings/telecons with the Office of Energy during this reporting period to discuss the budget request and elucidate its positive impacts on the future of our state in the energy area.
 In addition, FESC administration met several representatives, senators, and staff members to lobby the FESC legislative budget request.
-FESC Industrial Advisory Board members signed a letter of support that will be emailed to the key legislators in support of FESC funding request.
-FESC recurring research funding request will go through the legislative session in June, 2015.
-All 12 University VPRs are in support of this funding request.
+FESC Industrial Advisory Board members signed a letter of support that was emailed to the key legislators in support of FESC funding request.
+All 12 University Vice President of Research (VPRs) were in support of this funding request; however we did not get the requested funds during this legislative session.
+The commissioner Putnam approved the same amount (\$2.5M) for the next legislative session.
+We have a support letter from the FESC Advisory Board members, FESC VPRs, FESC Steering Committee members, and over 20 industry members in support of our legislative funding request.
+We are working with the Office of Energy and our Industrial Advisory Board to meet the key state representatives in support of our legislative request.